Mart4672/PCB-STEVE/README.md

 STEVE is intended to be used on a flight vehicle such as a model rocket but can also be used in static environments such as a ground test stand.

-## STEVE Version 1 Hardware Features
+## STEVE Version 1.1.0 Hardware Features
+- 70 x 70 mm, 6 layer board with all components on one side for ease of manufacturing
 - 1 STM32F407 Microcontroller
     - (STM32F407VGT6 is the specific SKU being used)
     - 1024 KB (1MB) of internal flash memory